Code-Institute-Submissions/terni-lapilli--toe/README.md

 #### _JavaScript_

+> This is all rought draft version of the text, labels and names are likely to change.

 1. The game logic is implemented using JavaScript [ classes | functions | modules | mix of either ] that represent:
    - the game board, i.e. `GameBoard`.
    - the game players, i.e. `UserMoves`.